adevinta/vulcan-checks/README.md

 * **vulcan-burp** - Runs a PortSwigger [Burp Enterprise](https://portswigger.net/burp/enterprise) scan
 * **vulcan-dmarc** - Checks if a domain (asset with a SOA record) have valid DNS configuration for DMARC
 * **vulcan-drupal** - Checks for vulnerabilities in Drupal CMS
-* **vulcan-exposed-amt** - Checks if an asset has the Intel AMT port exposed and whether is it vulnerable or not
 * **vulcan-exposed-bgp** - Checks for exposed BGP port on Internet routers
 * **vulcan-exposed-db** - Checks if an asset has open database well known ports
-* **vulcan-exposed-ftp** - Checks if an asset has open FTP well known ports and if they allow anonymous logins or vulnerable to bounce attack
-* **vulcan-exposed-hdfs** - Checks if an EMR cluster is exposed to the Internet
 * **vulcan-exposed-http** - Checks if an asset has open HTTP well known ports
 * **vulcan-exposed-memcached** - Checks if an asset has exposed a memcached server
-* **vulcan-exposed-rdp** - Checks if a Microsoft Remote Desktop service is exposed to the Internet
 * **vulcan-exposed-router-ports** - Checks if an asset has open router well known ports
 * **vulcan-exposed-services** - Checks if a host has any port opened by scanning the 1000 most common TCP and UDP ports
 * **vulcan-exposed-ssh** - Checks SSH server configuration for compliance with Mozilla OpenSSH guidelines
-* **vulcan-exposed-varnish** - Checks if an asset is a Web Cache, and also if it is a Varnish
 * **vulcan-github-alerts** - Retrieves existing vulnerability alerts for a Github repository
 * **vulcan-gitleaks** - Checks if a Git repository contains secrets like passwords, API tokens or private keys
-* **vulcan-gozuul** - Checks if a Zuul Gateway is vulnerable to Remote Code Execution as specified in nflx-2016-003
 * **vulcan-heartbleed** - Checks if an asset is vulnerable to heartbleed vulnerability
 * **vulcan-host-discovery** - Performs a quick Nmap ping scan that identifies which hosts are up
 * **vulcan-http-headers** - Analyzes the security of a website based on its HTTP headers